Ohio v. Clark, 576 US ___ (2015)

 The justices in the majority, relying heavily on Davis v.
 Washington, 547 U.S. 813 (2006) and Michigan v.
-Bryant, 562 U. S. 344 (2011), took the position that the gathering of the information from the child was not predominantly testimonial, but was in response to an “ongoing emergency” and thus was not predominantly for the purpose of creating a testimonial record.
-They also noted that the informal nature of the discussion with the child was an indicium of the teacher’s attempt to understand a potentially dangerous situation as opposed to gathering evidence for future prosecution.
+Bryant, 562 U. S. 344 (2011), took the position that the gathering of the information from the child was not predominantly testimonial but was in response to an “ongoing emergency” and thus was not predominantly to create a testimonial record.
+They also noted that the informal nature of the discussion with the child was an indicium of the teacher’s attempt to understand a potentially dangerous situation instead of gathering evidence for future prosecution.
 While the Court noted that just because the statements weren’t made to law enforcement doesn’t preclude their exclusion from evidence, the fact that the gathering of the statements was not intended for prosecution and was not to a law enforcement officer was a critical factor in their findings.

 The Court also noted that mandatory reporter laws do not necessarily make these statements evidence gathered in anticipation of prosecution and thus subject to the Confrontation Clause, rejecting Clark’s primary argument for their exclusion.

-While Justices Scalia and Thomas concurred in the judgement of the court, they did not concur in the opinion, and wrote separate opinions.
+While Justices Scalia and Thomas concurred in the court’s judgment, they did not concur in the opinion and wrote separate opinions.
 Both noted that the Court’s opinion did not go far enough in defining the criteria by which they should be allowed to be included as evidence.
-Scalia goes one step further, noting that the Sixth Amendment should place the burden of proof on the prosecution for inclusion when evidence is challenged by a defendant.
+Scalia goes one step further, noting that the Sixth Amendment should place the burden of proof on the prosecution for inclusion when a defendant challenges evidence.

 The practical outcome of this case is that mandatory reporter laws do not necessarily preclude the introduction of statements made to mandatory reporters into evidence in a criminal trial and that the totality of the circumstances under which those statements are made will be evaluated by the courts to determine admissibility under the Sixth Amendment where the person making the statement is unavailable for testimony.